-A few years ago, BMW came to us with a brief, ‘we want to make a cool film for our recruitment Facebook page.’
+A few years ago, BMW Group came to us with a brief, ‘we want you to make a cool recruitment video for our Facebook page.’
 We were excited, it’s not often a new client is so trusting that they give you free rein to produce something that is just… ‘cool!’
 And who wouldn’t want to work with BMW!

 The only limitations were:

 - Use BMW’s pre-existing content from across the entire BMW Group – not ideal given we like to capture our own content but have you seen the video’s BMW have produced?

 - Relatively small budget – this was our first production with the BMW Group so they wanted to see what we could do!
 We’re always up for a challenge.

 - Showcase all the career opportunities at BMW – not just the sexy ones!

 Related: Want to hit us with your own exciting brief but not sure how to make a recruiting video (or why)?
 Get everything you need to know about attracting and retaining top talent in the Casual Films Recruitment Video Guide.

 We started by collating as much pre-existing content from BMW that we could and what we quickly learnt was it wasn’t going to be enough.
 The content was amazing but it was too varied, some content would be cropped, the colouring grading was wildly different, some was professionally captured and some was UGC.
 We knew we needed something to tie everything together.

 That’s where our fantastic Senior Creative Alice Duke came in.
 She identified that despite the project's limitations we had to find a way to bring cohesion to the content.
 We decided to make a recruitment video that showed a day in the life of a BMW employee.
 This would feature an intro and outro showing a fictitious employee getting ready for the day and then returning from work.